Keep track of your cash, make money, boost your credit rating and more with these handy smartphone apps and online services.

 Smartphones make it easier than ever to keep track of your personal finances on the go.

-There are a wide array of free apps that automatically pull in information from your online banking accounts.
+There is a wide array of free apps that automatically pull in information from your online banking accounts.

 We’ve tried out a range of apps, and we think the ones below are the most comprehensive (and user friendly):